By Karen Niemla

 Melissa DATA's free "lookups" page takes the information from the U.S. Census and packages it differently, so that you can find what you need faster and compare data more easily.
 You can find latitude & longitude coordinates, verify addresses, find zip codes, use zips, and much more.
 This site is as fun as it is useful.

-The Official Guide to Doing Business in Louisiana
+A Basic Guide to Doing Business in Louisiana

 This is a very famous website attached to a TV Network covering business (and finance, and all else related) news only.
 Its name stands for "Consumer News and Business Channel."